Rhythm in Life and in Popular Art in Sicily

 In Montalbano Helicon, I found a cretic tetrameter whose words contain all the malleable expression of the movement:

 The rhythm of the tammurinu tells the people to hurry to the church to participate in the mysteries of the nativity of Jesus of Nazareth: “Unca lu tammurinu nun parla?”
 [Why doesn’t the drum speak?].
 The acatalectic form with no cadence gives the precise image of the continuous flow of people rushing to the temple.
+The cretic mode is very common in Sicily and offers a great variety in its musical realization and the extension of the phrase members.
+Every village, every town has its own form, whose delicate undertones reveal the character of each district and mankind’s exquisite sensibility to rhythm.

 This impetuous motif for processions from Monreale, high up on the Conca d'oro, urges the faithful to dance along: